GearHost/Docs/docs/git-deploy-your-application.md

-# Deploy your application using Git
+# Deploy Your Application Using Git

 Deploy your application using a local Git repository or online Git repositories like [GitHub](http://www.github.com) and [BitBucket](http://www.bitbucket.com) if you are using a cloud based deployment solution.